Property

 • Parking: Are customers and tenants well served concerning the parking of vehicles?
 Ease of access to the property is critical and at a premium today.
 Motor vehicles are part of business and life for all people.
 If parking is not well catered for on the property, then the property’s interaction with public transport is critical.

-• Tenancy Mix: Perhaps this is more critical in a retail property; however, it can impact office property.
-Some landlords must be cautious as to the tenants that they select for a building.
+• Tenancy Mix: Perhaps this is more critical in a retail property but can impact office property.
+Some landlords must be cautious about the tenants they select for a building.
 A low-profile and poorly selected tenant may detract from the customers that visit the building.
-Other tenants will also then become concerned and potentially have little interest in ongoing occupancy.
+Other tenants will also become concerned and potentially have little interest in ongoing occupancy.
 This then says that not all tenants are good tenants for the property.
-Add to this another question of proximity and placement of tenants to each other.
-Are the tenancies well balanced to satisfy the customer demands?
-Can tenants locate near each other eaffect each other’ss business through the impact of customers, product, service, hours of trade, or staff?
+Add another question about the proximity and placement of tenants to each other.
+Are the tenancies well balanced to satisfy the customer’s demands?
+Can tenants located near each other affect each other’s business through the impact of customers, products, services, hours of trade, or staff?

 • Management: The strength and processes of a property management team will make or break a property.
-The property management processes will impact so many things, including rent, operating costs, tenant sentiment, and lease stability.
-For this reason, ask the tenants about the property management experiences that they have seen over recent times.
-Any negative comments should be explored for hidden problems.
+The property management processes will impact many things, including rent, operating costs, tenant sentiment, and lease stability.
+For this reason, ask the tenants about the property management experiences they have seen recently.
+Any negative comments should be explored to identify hidden problems.

-• Lease Agreements: Are they landlord favorable, and do they provide long-term attractive and stable occupancy?
-What is the length of tenure or terms of all the leases, and do they expire at the same time?
-Does this present an issue to the landlord as to property stability and exposure?
+• Lease Agreements: Are they landlord-favorable, and do they provide long-term attractive and stable occupancy?
+What is the length of tenure or terms of all the leases, and do they expire simultaneously?
+Does this present an issue to the landlord regarding property stability and exposure?

-• Transport Routes: All modes of transport to the property should be looked at.
-Make your assessment as to whether they are convenient and modern.
-Do they serve the tenants and the customers to the property, and how is that done?
+• Transport Routes: All modes of transport to the property should be considered.
+Assess whether they are convenient and modern.
+Do they serve the property’s tenants and customers, and how is that done?

 • Source raw materials: In industrial property, access to raw materials can be an issue for the tenant.
-What raw materials are needed by the business or tenant, and can they get to them easily?
+What raw materials are needed by the business or tenant, and can they easily access them?

-• Power Supply: Industrial property will usually need a serious amount of power for machinery on the property.
-Access to that power is a decisive factor for the tenant that occupies the premises.
-Ask the local power authority if 3 phase or high tension power is nearby or available.
+• Power Supply: Industrial property usually needs a significant amount of power for machinery.
+Access to that power is a decisive factor for the tenant who occupies the premises.
+Ask the local power authority if three-phase or high-tension power is nearby or available.

 • Labor Availability: Business tenants need a labor source as part of their operation.
 This labor supply needs to be stable and convenient.
 This is why businesses are located near transport corridors on the radial road points to a city or town.
 Is the labor market nearby and active?
 Can that labor supply reach the property easily?
 Public transport will enhance this situation.

-• Rent and Vacancies: These are always a concern in investment property and need monitoring.
-Shifts in population and zoning regulations regarding property can quickly shift the attractiveness to occupy a property.
+• Rent and Vacancies are always concerns in investment property and need monitoring.
+Shifts in population and zoning regulations can quickly change the attractiveness of a property.

-• Pre-lease market: These are the newer properties that are coming on the market soon.
-They are usually keenly priced or rented and will impact other existing properties in the area.
+• Pre-lease market: These newer properties are coming on the market soon.
+They are usually keenly priced or rented and will impact other existing properties.
 The property investor or developer in the newer property has one goal only: to fully lease the finished property as quickly as possible.
 Expect them to chase the tenants in your building.

 • Owner Occupiers: Investment property moves in cycles between renting and ownership.
 Many businesses will do either depending on what is more attractive to them in the economic conditions prevailing.

-• Investors demand: The balance between the property market and the share market is interesting to monitor.
+• Investors’ demand: The balance between the property and share markets is interesting to monitor.
 Investors move into property when they need long-term investment stability.
 If the share market is volatile and unpredictable, then property investment moves to the front of the line and becomes the investment of choice.
-The only problem investors can have to get the finance from the banks when they need it.
+The only problem investors can have is getting the banks’ finances when needed.
 This movement between investment types says that you should monitor the possible levels of return between shares and property.

 • Corporate Businesses: Major businesses like to off-load capital from balance sheets.
-This means a potential sale and leaseback of the property from time to time.
+This means a potential sale and leaseback of the property occasionally.
 This is usually done when the property is in the last stages of use or need for the tenant.
-They may sell the property and take a lease for years whilst they create the next level of property strategy.
-Always look for tenants and businesses that are in the stages of change or flux.
-Mergers, acquisitions, expansions, contractions, etc., all create pressures on the tenant’s property.
+They may sell the property and take a lease for years while they create the next level of property strategy.
+Always look for tenants and businesses in the stages of change or flux.
+Mergers, acquisitions, expansions, contractions, etc., all pressure the tenant’s property.

 Related posts